Simponic/simponic/README.md

 (y-or-n-p "Playing chess?"))
 ```

 Hi there!
-I am currently a part-time web developer at [Maiden Voyage](https://github.com/MaidenVoyageSoftware),
-vice president of the USU Free Software and Linux Club, and a full-time student at Utah State University.
+I am currently the vice president of the USU Free Software and Linux Club, and a full-time student at Utah State University.

 I love math, Linux, and all things Free Software.
 Functional programming is my lifeblood, and I love playing with obscure languages like
 languages like Lisp.